Find Affordable College Courses

 4 Yearly Graduations

 Millersville University of Pennsylvania comes in at #5 on our list of the most popular colleges offering master's degrees in other science tech.
+Each year, around 7,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,570 per year, while in-state graduate students, on average, pay $9,288 per year.
-The other science tech program at Millersville University of Pennsylvania awarded 4 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 4 people received their master's degree in other science tech from Millersville.
+Those who complete their master's degree in other science tech at Millersville University of Pennsylvania make a median salary of 83,471.

 Below are some popular majors that are similar to other science tech that offer master’s degrees.